Vectorial1024/v1024_civilian_fleets/README.md

 - Our EgoSoft Forums page: https://forum.egosoft.com/viewtopic.php?f=181&t=418144
 - Our Steam Workshop page: https://steamcommunity.com/sharedfiles/filedetails/?id=2092839403

+## Credits to the Community
+Without the help from the community, this mod will not be available in other languages.
+- French translation
+  - GitHub user abouquet
+  - EgoSoft Forums user o-papaya-o
+- German translation
+  - GitHub user LeLeon

 ## Quick Start Guide
 You should check the Nexus page for more details, but, if you want to form/join a civilian fleet: